Hurshid Pasha

+Hurshid Ahmed Pasha (sometimes written Khurshid Ahmed Pasha; Hurşid Ahmed Paşa, خورشيد احمد پاشا; died 30 November 1822) was an Ottoman general and Grand Vizier during the early 19th century.
+Of Georgian descent, he was kidnapped and taken to Constantinople as a youth, where he was enrolled in the Janissaries and eventually appointed to several high positions.
+He successfully suppressed an uprising in Serbia in October 1813 and held the position of Grand Vizier between 1813 and 1815.
+In late 1820, he was charged with the suppression of Ali Pasha of Yanina's revolt.
+Soon after this, a Greek uprising began in the Morea.
+Hurshid Pasha defeated Ali Pasha and had him killed in early 1822, but his subordinates failed to put down the Greek uprising.
+He committed suicide after receiving a message from the Sultan in November 1822, for reasons that remain unclear.

 Early life

 He was born in the Caucasus and was of Georgian descent.
 He was kidnapped and taken to Constantinople as a youth, converted to Islam and enrolled in the Janissaries.
 There he acquired the favour of Sultan Mahmud II and occupied several high positions.

-Egypt (1801–05)
+Egypt (1801–1805)

 Appointed mayor of Alexandria after the French evacuated Egypt in 1801, he was named governor of Egypt in 1804 at Muhammad Ali's behest.
 Allied with Britain's diplomatic representative, Hurshid tried to get Muhammad Ali and his Albanians removed from Egypt, bringing in the deli (lit. "madmen") light cavalry from Ottoman Syria to counterbalance them.
 Muhammad Ali won the Delis to his side and, backed by a demonstration of ulema and guild leaders in Cairo, had himself named governor of Egypt in May 1805.
 Hurshid, abandoned by his troops, was besieged in the Cairo Citadel, which he left only after he saw the Ottoman firman investing Muhammad Ali as Egypt's governor.